10/30/2024

 Mike Batson

 Yeah, thanks.
 Just a couple on Thunderbolt.
-So on the Thunder trial, do you think we'll see the data at some point, maybe in the first half of next year before you submit it to the FDA?
-And then just pricing on Thunderbolt, I know you're not going to tell us what it is, but is it going to be at a similar sort of premium to what we've seen with what the Venus side?
+So on the Thunder trial, Do you think we'll see the data at some point, maybe in the first half of next year before you submit it to the FDA?
+And then just pricing on Thunderbolt, I know you're not going to tell us what it is, but is it going to be at a similar sort of premium to what we've seen with the Venus side?

 speaker

-Adam Alsasser
+Adam Elsesser

 speaker